One Dance UK’s Dance Ambassadors Blog August 2020:

 by Lucy H

-Firstly, the ‘Dance Across Many Genres’ careers chat with Akosua Boakye BEM showed how a young person should prepare themselves for the industry, by suggesting that to make themselves versatile, a dancer should expose themselves to various different styles and develop their voices, creating new opportunities and pathways.
+Firstly, the ‘Dance Across Many Genres’ careers chat with Akosua Boakye BEM showed how young people should prepare themselves for the industry by suggesting that to make themselves versatile, a dancer should expose themselves to various styles and develop their voices, creating new opportunities and pathways.

 Furthermore, I took part in Paul Smethurst’s ‘New Adventures’ masterclass, learning a unique phrase from the acclaimed Romeo and Juliet.
-During this, I was able to expand my creative skills through creating a new and individual phrase; expressing a story within my movement.
+During this, I was able to expand my creative skills by creating a new and individual phrase, expressing a story within my movement.

 Finally, I took part in the West End’s Six the Musical masterclass, where I was taught an upbeat phrase by its choreographer, Carrie-Anne Ingrouille.
 By taking part in this class, I was able to fully experience new styles, plus broaden my understanding of the West End!

 Overall, my experience with U Dance Digital was an incredible opportunity worth grasping, enabling me to embrace and learn about various aspects of dance!